expressivegraphics/expressivegraphics.github.io/2018/submissions.md

 We seek poster, demo and art exhibition submissions that show work that pertains to all three tracks of Expressive 2018.
 All submissions should be in the form of a two-page or longer abstract, written in English, and should follow the SIGGRAPH formatting instructions, including a title page with an abstract, keywords, and a bibliography.
 Submissions should provide a clear description of the work and the process.
 Posters, demos and artworks will be demonstrated and/or displayed at the conference venue.
 Authors of accepted works in all areas of submitted work are encouraged to bring a demonstration of their work as well; it is not necessary to create a separate submission for a poster and a demo if they refer to the same project.

-Submission is electronic using the EasyChair system.
+General submission are in electronic form using the [EasyChair system]({{site.symposium.submission}}).

-For detailed instructions to submit posters, papers, videos and other materials, please view the submission instructions.
+For detailed instructions to submit papers, posters, videos and other materials, please view the [submission instructions](/2018/instructions/).

 ---